Robust Output Feedback MPC with Reduced Conservatism under Ellipsoidal Uncertainty: Conclusion

 \section{Conclusion}

 We proposed a novel robust, output feedback model predictive controller for constrained linear systems with \textit{ellipsoidal} state and output disturbances.
 The approach combines a state estimator with a predictive control law and derives the constraint tightening directly from ellipsoidal sets.
 This avoids the conservatism introduced by the over-approximation of the ellipsoidal uncertainty by polytopes in previous works.
-Moreover, the proposed controller does not require the explicit computation of minimal RPI sets and thus can scale up to high-dimensional systems efficiently.
+Moreover, the proposed method does not require the explicit computation of minimal RPI sets and thus can scale up to high-dimensional systems efficiently.
 Conditions guaranteeing robust stability were outlined.
 Examples illustrated the advantages of the proposed approach.
+Future works include real-world experiments on LTI systems and an extension of the proposed method to nonlinear systems.